TonyGermaneri/canvas-datagrid/README.md

     npm install canvas-datagrid

-Place the single source file `./lib/main.js` in your web page using a script tag that points to the source or the require framework.
+Place the single source file `./lib/main.js` in your web page using a script tag that points to the source or use a require framework.

-If you do not use the require framework a function will be added to the global scope of the web page called `canvasDatagrid`.
+If you do not use a require framework a function will be added to the global scope of the web page called `canvasDatagrid`.

 Instantiation